 - Keep the default setting, unless direct guidance for your particular use case has been provided.

-You can also apply additional optional settings, such as shutdown behavior, protection against accidental termination, Cloudwatch monitoring, and EBS optimized instance (applied by default on SoftNAS Enterprise).
+You can also apply additional optional settings, such as shutdown behavior, protection against accidental termination, Cloudwatch monitoring, and EBS optimized instance (applied by default on SoftNAS instances).

 Scroll down the page, and you should see Network Interfaces.
 Create a second Network interface by clicking Add Device.
 (This is only optional if you are NOT creating a highly available pairing.)